 Microbial Role in the Carbon Cycle

 Microbes play a crucial role in the carbon cycle by converting carbon dioxide (CO2) into organic compounds through processes like photosynthesis and chemosynthesis.
-This conversion supports the food web by producing organic material that other organisms consume.
+This conversion forms the base of the food web, supporting other organisms by producing organic material from inorganic carbon.

-Photosynthesis is the process by which certain microbes, such as cyanobacteria, use CO2 and sunlight to produce organic molecules and oxygen.
-Carbon fixation refers to the incorporation of inorganic CO2 into organic molecules, forming the basis of biomass.
+Photosynthesis is the process by which certain microbes, such as cyanobacteria, use sunlight to convert CO2 and water into organic molecules and oxygen.
+Carbon fixation refers to the incorporation of inorganic CO2 into organic molecules, which is essential for producing biomass.